- What is Council Tax support?

 If your total savings are £16,000 or more you will not qualify for any Council Tax Support.

-Some types of compensation payments (e.g. a Far East compensation payment) do not count when working out your total savings.
+Some types of compensation payments (for example a Far East compensation payment) do not count when working out your total savings.
 You must tell us about all savings and we will let you know if we can ignore them.

 The amount of support you get may be reduced because you have other adults living with you and we may have to make a deduction for these.
 We call the other adults ‘non-dependants’.
 Read our guides below for more information about this: